ovbyteshub/django-crud-auth/README.md

 # django-crud-auth

-This is a CRUD Project based in Django Framework for learning purposes.
+This is a CRUD with Authentication Project based in Django Framework for learning purposes.

+Basic Tasks application.